deviousasti/deviousasti.github.io/content/about/index.md

 ## About

 This is mostly a bunch of notes, how-tos, internet wisdom, and gotchas, which originally were kept in Trello and Dropbox.
-Some of the things are notes to myself, or future intrepid explorers.
+Some of them are notes to myself, or future intrepid explorers.

 And hopefully some of the trouble I went through will help a future engineer.